PrathameshLadhe/hcsr04-autonomous-navigation/README.md

-# Arduino Obstacle Detection and Steering Control
+# 🚗 Arduino Obstacle Detection and Steering Control

-This project uses an Arduino, an HC-SR04 ultrasonic sensor, and a motor to create a vehicle that can detect obstacles and steer accordingly.
+This project utilizes an Arduino, an HC-SR04 ultrasonic sensor, and a motor to create a vehicle capable of detecting obstacles and steering to avoid them.

-## Components
+## 📦 Components

 - Arduino Uno (or compatible board)
 - HC-SR04 Ultrasonic Sensor